Dvārakā

 Dvārakā, also known as Dvāravatī (Sanskrit द्वारका "the gated [city]", possibly meaning having many gates, or alternatively having one or several very grand gates), is a sacred historic city in the sacred literature of Hinduism, Jainism, and Buddhism.
 It is also alternatively spelled as Dvarika.
-The name Dvaraka is said to have been given to the place by Krishna, a major deity in Hinduism.
-Dvaraka is one of the Sapta Puri (seven sacred cities) of Hinduism.
+The name Dvaraka is said to have been given to the place by Krishna, a major god in Hinduism.

 In the Mahabharata, it was a city located in what is now Dwarka, formerly called Kushasthali, the fort of which had to be repaired by the Yadavas.
-In this epic, the city is described as a capital of the Anarta Kingdom.
+In this epic, the city is described as the capital of the Anarta Kingdom.
 According to the Harivamsa the city was located in the region of the Sindhu Kingdom.